 Nutrition, why the Superfood?

-There is no scientific definition of ‘superfood‘, so it is helpful to ask ourselves some questions when faced with this definition.
+There is no scientific definition of ‘superfood‘, so it is helpful to ask ourselves some questions when faced with this term.
 The first and most important one is to ask oneself: ‘Why is this food or ingredient a superfood?
 Why are other ingredients in perhaps the same product not?’

-Generally speaking, companies identify foods in this category that Are particularly rich in essential nutrients such as vitamins, minerals or, in the case of cats, taurine.
+Generally speaking, companies identify foods in this category that are particularly rich in essential nutrients such as vitamins, minerals or, in the case of cats, taurine.

 Foods contain substances or groups of substances that have an active effect on the body, modifying certain organic functions to a greater or lesser extent; Foods that contain substances with preventive action, e.g. antioxidants.